PRINT MODE

 1 1 (relay)

 1NT (compl.
-1) 2 (Transfer to ) 5 at most 7H *
+1) 2 (transfer to ) with 5 4 *

 The responder bids an indirect Stayman 2 :

 He bids first the opposite major (this one where he has no 4 cards) as relay.
-Then, after completing 1NT he bids an indirect 2 Stayman which shows clearly his major suiter of 4 cards.
+Then, after completing 1NT he bids an indirect 2 Stayman which shows clearly his major-suiter of 4 cards.

 1 1 (relay)

-1NT (obliged) 2 (Stayman) with 4
+1NT (obligatory) 2 (Stayman) with 4 and 8HCP+

 1 1 (relay)

-1NT (obliged) 2 (Stayman) with 4 and 8H+
+1NT (obligatory) 2 (Stayman) with 4 and 8HCP+

-2 (with 4), 15HCP *
+2 (with 4)

 1 1 (relay)

-1NT 2 (Stayman) with 4 and 8H+
+1NT 2 (Stayman) with 4 et 8H+

-2 * 2NT (with 4) balanced and 8HCP
+2 (no 4) 2NT (with 4) balanced and 8HCP

 3NT (with 4) balanced and 9HCP+